jkonglab/DigitalPathology/README.md

     bundle exec sidekiq -d -L log/sidekiq.log -C config/sidekiq.yml -e production

 ## Create a user
 1.)
-Go to your URL, whether that's a production URL like dp.gsu.edu or localhost:80, and sign up a new user.
+Go to your URL, whether that's a production URL like dplab.gsu.edu or localhost:80, and sign up a new user.
 2.)
 The app will send a confirmation email to the email that you signed up with.
 3.)
 Click the confirmation link to confirm the account.
 Please note that the link will default to https://dplab.gsu.edu/, so if you are signing up a localhost account, simply change the url from https://dplab.gsu.edu/ to localhost:80.